KhoroshikhPavel/KhoroshikhPavel/README.md

 -->
 Hi!
 I'm Paul, currently a freshman (grade 10 out of 11) at the HSE Lyceum in Moscow, Russia.

-At the moment I'm learning studying DSA, theoretical CS, math, production-oriented C++, data science and ML
+At the moment I'm studying DSA, theoretical CS, math, production-oriented C++, data science and ML

 I'm looking to collaborate on any real-world projects in python, C++ or JS.